 The pattern I keep seeing

-When reflecting on this topic, the first thing that comes to my mind is one of the core principles of the Unix Philosophy: make each program do one thing, and do it well.
+When reflecting on this last part, the first thing that came to my mind was one of Unix Philosophy’s core principles:

 I tried to do this in this very post, by keeping it short and to the point, focusing on the main idea without adding unnecessary fluff.
 I hope I succeeded.

-Bottom line is: it doesn’t matter what we are talking about—so far, for me, it seems that doing less but better and focusing on what is essential is a universal truth.
+Drop all the noise and extra things that don’t add up to the goal you are trying to achieve.
+It doesn’t matter what we are talking about—so far, for me, it seems that doing less but better and focusing on what is essential is a universal truth.